ad1mt/EncView/README.md

 Written using the Free Pascal compiler.
 Explanation of the encryption algorithm available on request.

-The latest version has bug fixes; if you are using this program, you are recommened to upgrade.
+The latest version does zcompression on the encrypted files to make them smaller.
-However, you MUST decrypt your file using the previous version into a plain text file, then re-encrypt using the latest version.
+If you are already using this program, you MUST decrypt your file using the previous version into a plain text file, then re-encrypt using the latest version.
+The latest version is not compatible with files created by earlier versions.